ndelrossi7/giotto-sphinx/source/subsections/tipsandtricks/testandstoremultipleanayses.rst

 How to Test and Store Multiple Parameters or Analyses?
 ##########################################################

 The default Giotto workflow is similar to other scRNA-seq workflows and does not require you to provide a custom name for each analysis (e.g. PCA, UMAP, …), but running an analysis twice will overwrite the previous results with a warning.

 However, there are situations where being able to run and store multiple analyses can be advantageous:

 * Test multiple parameters for a single analysis
 * Test multiple combinations across functions (See Example: **hvg->pca->umap**)
 * Use different output results as input for downstream analyses (See Example:  **spatial genes**)

 .. image:: /images/howtos/work_with_multiple_analyses/ppt_store_multiple_analyses2.png
 	:width: 600
 	:alt: Multiple Analysis
 	:align: center

 We will use the seqFish+ somatosensory cortex as an example dataset after creating and processing a Giotto object.

 ***************************************************************
-1. Calculate highly variable genes in two different manners
+1. Calculate Highly Variable Genes *(2 Methods)*
 ***************************************************************

 .. code-block::